I Sinned Again, God!

 The point God wants us to get in the above scripture passages is that there is NO LIMIT TO HOW OFTEN WE ARE TO FORGIVE THOSE WHO ASK US FOR FOR FORGIVENESS, which really means: It's our WILLINGNESS to forgive that God is after.
 (Though forgiving someone doesn't mean they are necessarily freed from punishment the judge gives them for breaking civil law ... say as example -- someone murders someone you love.
 You are to forgive that person if they ask you to, [Or if you feel strongly you need to, as the Holy Spirit impresses you to, even without their asking you to - for your OWN spiritual and emotional good] but that doesn't assume you don't want that person having to serve a life sentence for breaking the law).

-I'll say it another way: The sin of UNBELIEF that the sacrifice of Jesus Christ forgives ALL our past, present and FUTURE sins we ask Him to is what can cause us to lose our salvation if we continue to refuse to believe otherwise.
-This is what Hebrews 10:26 is primarily getting at.
-However, there is a second matter God is also addressing.
-If we could CARE LESS what God accomplished for us on the cross, that falls into the category of blatant apathy.
+I'll say it another way: If we could CARE LESS what God accomplished for us on the cross, that falls into the category of blatant apathy.
 Most people on this planet walk around in various degrees of blatant apathy.
+Their anger toward God (because God allowed [or didn't allow] something to happen in their life that triggered their anger toward Him) is more often than not the reason for their apathy (Coldness toward Him).
 That's why "many are called, but few are chosen".
-Everyone qualifies for their sins to be forgiven whereby being granted FREE salvation ... but most could care less.
+Everyone qualifies for their sins to be forgiven whereby being granted FREE salvation ... but most could care less, the Bible tells us.
 Those that DO care and do something about it -- they are the ones God calls "The chosen".
 They have "chosen" to believe God's Truth.

 One more thing needs to be said about Hebrews 10:26.
 Satan loves to get a young Christian so focused on that very scripture that they fail to grasp what the same writer of Hebrews had to say about sin two chapters later in Hebrews 12:1.
 The point God wants us to get is that He wants us to work diligently through the power of Jesus Christ available to each of us to stop giving place to the same sin or sins we keep getting ensnared by -- giving place to, yet there is no condemnation by Him if we do, as Romans 8:1-2 promises us: